SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 Engine Technology Stack

-Signature-based detection with Emerging Threats Open ruleset plus custom rules for commercial spyware patterns.
+Signature-based detection with Emerging Threats Open plus custom commercial spyware rules.
 Multi-threaded PCAP processing with full protocol reassembly.
-Produces EVE JSON alerts with classification, severity, and flow metadata.
+Structured alerts with classification, severity, and flow metadata.

-Protocol-level analysis producing structured connection logs, DNS logs, SSL logs, HTTP logs, and file extraction metadata.
-Custom Zeek scripts detect anomalous session patterns, unusual port usage, and covert channel indicators.
+Protocol-level analysis: connection logs, DNS logs, SSL logs, HTTP logs, file extraction.
+Custom scripts detect anomalous session patterns, unusual port usage, and covert channel indicators.

 TLS/JA4 Fingerprinting

-Extracts JA3, JA4, JA4H, and JARM fingerprints from every TLS handshake.
-Correlates against known fingerprint databases for malware families.
-Detects non-standard TLS stacks that deviate from expected browser/OS profiles.
+JA3, JA4, JA4H, and JARM fingerprints from every TLS handshake.
+Correlates against known malware family fingerprints.
+Detects non-standard TLS stacks deviating from expected browser/OS profiles.

 DNS Threat Analysis

-Frequency analysis and Shannon entropy scoring on queried domains.
-Detects DGA patterns, DNS tunneling (unusual TXT/CNAME record sizes), fast-flux networks, and resolution to known sinkhole infrastructure.
+Shannon entropy scoring on queried domains.
+Detects DGA patterns, DNS tunneling, fast-flux networks, and resolution to known sinkhole infrastructure.

 IP Reputation & GeoIP

-Multi-feed threat intelligence correlation for destination IPs.
-ASN mapping and CIDR-level reputation scoring.
-MaxMind GeoIP2 for jurisdictional risk assessment.
-Flags connections to sanctioned regions and known hosting providers used by commercial spyware operators.
+Multi-feed threat intelligence for destination IPs.
+ASN and CIDR-level reputation scoring.
+MaxMind GeoIP2 for jurisdictional risk.
+Flags connections to sanctioned regions and known spyware hosting providers.

 Behavioral & Covert Channel

-Statistical profiling of traffic volume, timing, and upload/download ratios.
-Detects periodic beaconing (fixed interval ± jitter), asymmetric burst patterns consistent with exfiltration, and protocol abuse (ICMP tunneling, HTTP header channels, DNS covert channels).
+Statistical profiling of traffic timing and volume.
+Detects periodic beaconing, asymmetric burst patterns, and protocol abuse (ICMP tunneling, HTTP header channels, DNS covert channels).

 Certificate Chain Validation

-Full X.509 chain walk on every TLS connection.
-Detects: self-signed certs on standard ports, expired certificates, revoked certificates, wildcard abuse, and certificates issued by CAs not in the platform trust store.
-Cross-references Certificate Transparency logs where available.
+Full X.509 chain walk.
+Detects self-signed certs, expired/revoked certificates, wildcard abuse, and CAs not in the platform trust store.
+Cross-references Certificate Transparency logs.

 Payload Entropy Analysis

-Shannon entropy scoring on TCP/UDP payloads.
-High-entropy streams to non-standard ports indicate custom encryption channels outside normal TLS.
-Chunked stream analysis detects staged exfiltration that mimics normal traffic patterns.
+Shannon entropy on TCP/UDP payloads.
+High-entropy streams to non-standard ports indicate custom encryption channels.
+Chunked stream analysis detects staged exfiltration mimicking normal traffic.

 Stealth Scan — Technical Deep Dive